-Independent Art Study (one semester) Grades 11, 12

-Prerequisite: Art Fundamentals and Painting, Drawing, Advanced Ceramics, Sculpture, or
+Independent Art Study (one semester) Grades 11, 12 Elective 5 credits Prerequisite: Art Fundamental. s and Painting, Drawing, Advanced Ceramics, Sculpture, or Instructor Permission

-Instructor Permission

 This is an advanced level course designed to prepare students for college level art courses or a career in the visual art field.
 Students will focus on one art medium for the duration of the course (drawing, painting, ceramics, etc.) Students will research and develop art ideas, using their knowledge they have gained to this point.
 Students will be required to set goals for themselves to aid them in self-directed projects.
 These projects should be based around a central theme or idea.
 Students in this class will also be required to develop these projects into an art exhibition.